jakubjanak/MuseumOfCandy/README.md

 # MuseumOfCandy
-Museum of Candy from Web Development Course by Colt Steele
+Museum of Candy from Web Development Course by Colt Steele.
+Completed by me while going through the course.